potetm/potetm.github.io/_posts/2014-11-06-responsive-design-frp.md

 wrappers that have popped up for it over the past year.

 Nobody, including myself, is advocating that we go back to the days of selectors and explicit DOM manipulation.
-However, the underlying principles of this architecture is still valid.
+However, the underlying principles of this architecture are still valid.
 The real power of React.js is that it takes care of rendering your data.
 We now have the power to say, "Here's my data.
 Draw it.
 And do it fast."